Skip to Content

 Turks and Caicos Islands 497.2 124.7 25.1

 Table 3b.
-Extent and percent coverage of marine Protected Areas for each UK Overseas Territory, as at the end of 2023.
+Extent and percent coverage of marine Protected Areas and Other Effective Area-based Conservation Measures for each UK Overseas Territory, as at the end of 2024.

 Overseas Territory Area of sea (km2) Area of PAs and OECMs (km2) % coverage of PAs and OECMs